chrisxfire/chrisxfire.github.io/content/notes/dotnet/types/reference-types/overview.md

 ## dynamic (`System.Object`)
 Functions like Type `object`.
-At compile time, an elemented typed dynamic is assumed to support any operation.
+At compile time, an element typed `dynamic` is assumed to support any operation.